spryker/spryker-docs/_includes/pbc/all/install-features/202311.0/install-the-shipment-customer-account-management-feature.md

         } only %}{% endwidget %}{% endraw %}
         ```

-    3. Move the `is-next-checkout-step-enabled` and the `validate-next-checkout-step` molecules from the `address-item-form-field-list` molecule to the `address` view placing them before the `address-form-toggler` molecule.
+    3. Move the `is-next-checkout-step-enabled` and `validate-next-checkout-step` molecules from the `address-item-form-field-list` molecule to the `address` view.
+Put them before the `address-form-toggler` molecule.

-    4. Adjust the `address` view by adding the `extra-target-selector` attribute property for the `is-next-checkout-step-enabled` molecule to validate `pickup` shipment type:
+    4. To validate the `pickup` shipment type, adjust the `address` view by adding the `extra-target-selector` attribute property for the `is-next-checkout-step-enabled` molecule:

         ```twig
         {% raw %}{% include molecule('is-next-checkout-step-enabled', 'CheckoutPage') with {